isnaro/FLOW-MUSIC-BOT/README.md

-#  MULTI-MUSIC BOT BY GlaceYT
+#  MULTI-MUSIC BOT BY NB ツ
 ▶️ simple and powerful multi music bot.
 ▶️ consisting of various commands.
 ▶️ Still in development you may face minor bugs|